 Spunk Library,

-on-line anarchist library and archive http://www.spunk.org/texts/pubs/ran/sp001769.html
+anarchist on-line library and archive http://www.spunk.org/texts/pubs/ran/sp001769.html

 Digital newspaper